acalfo/infinite-scroller/README.md

     Scroll Distance allows one to configure the threshold for the trigger functions

-      *is the number of windows required before triggering the threshold
+      *is the number of window heights required before triggering the threshold

         Usage: A value of 1 would trigger a bottom-scroll event when the window